-If you want to locally test your solution for an assignment using text files, you must also make sure to have a local copy of the text files.
-Otherwise the test cases of the doctest will not be able to access these text files.
+If you want to locally test your solutions for assignments that make use of text files, you must also make sure to have a local copy of the text files.
+Otherwise, the test cases of the doctest will not be able to access these text files.
 The text files that are used in a given doctest are always linked in the description on top of the doctest.
 You can inspect the content of these text files in your browser by clicking this link.

-The most general procedure to obtain a local copy of these text files in PyCharm goes as follows:
+The most generic procedure to obtain a local copy of these text files in PyCharm goes as follows:

-- open the text file in your browser - copy the file content to the clipboard (CTRL-A + CTRL-C) - create a new text file in Pycharm - right click the directory that needs to contain the text file (you must make sure that the text file is in the same directory as your Python script) - chose the menu item New and then the menu item File - enter the correct name of the file; make sure that the file extension must also be given (usually .txt) - paste the content of the clipboard into the file (CTRL-V)
+- open the text file in your browser - copy the file content to the clipboard (CTRL-A + CTRL-C) - create a new text file in Pycharm - right-click the directory that needs to contain the text file (you must make sure that the text file is in the same directory as your Python script) - chose the menu item New and then the menu item File - enter the correct name of the file; make sure that the file extension is also given (usually .txt) - paste the content of the clipboard into the file (CTRL-V)